 ABOUT THE AUTHOR

-Baynard Hardwick Kendrick was known as one of the more successful American mystery writers, enjoying a long and enduring career, with many of his works being adopted to film, television and radio.
+Baynard Hardwick Kendrick was known as one of the more successful American mystery writers, enjoying a long and enduring career, with many of his works being adapted for film, television and radio.
 Born in 1984 to a well-to-do Philadelphia family, he devoted himself to business until World War I came along, and Kendrick headed north (just as Raymond Chandler did) to enlist in the Canadian Army.
 He was, in fact, the first American to enlist in the Canadian Army, signing up only one hour after World War I was declared.
 He served honorably and upon his return became interested in the blind.
 That, and all war experiences were to figure prominently in his crime fiction.
 His short stories appeared in such pulps as Black Mask, Detective Fiction Weekly and Dime Detective beginning in the thirties.
-His first series revolved around Florida deputy sheriff Standish Rice, and he also wrote several thrillers under the pen name of Richard Hayward, but by far his most successful creation was Captain Duncan Maclain.
+His first series revolved around Florida deputy sheriff Standish Rice, and he took a stab at creating another series eye, ship’s detective Cliff Chandler.
+He also wrote several thrillers under the pen name of Richard Hayward, but by far his most successful creation was Captain Duncan Maclain.
 During World War II, Kendrick served as an instructor for blinded veterans, which inspired the non-fiction bestseller Lights Out (1945), about the rehabilitation of a U.S. Army sergeant who had been blinded in combat.
 Lights Out was subsequently turned into the 1951 Universal movie Bright Victory.
 When the Blinded Veterans Association was organized, Kendrick served as an advisor, and was made an Honorary Chairman of its Board of Directors.
 In his later years he wrote for CBS television.

 He was also one of the co-founders, along with Clayton Rawson, Anthony Boucher, Lawrence Treat, Helen McCloy, Brett Halliday and others, of the The Mystery Writers of America, was member number one of the organization, served as its first president and was named a Grand Master in 1967.